ladisk/pyTrigger/readme.rst

 pyTrigger
 ========

-Software trigger for data acquisition
+Software trigger for data acquisition (with ring buffer).
 -------------------------------

 |travis|